MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-sample-for-customers-national-clouds.md

 This article shows the code for the [App Owns Data sample](https://github.com/microsoft/PowerBI-Developer-Samples/tree/master/.NET%20Framework/Embed%20for%20your%20customers) on GitHub.
 To follow along with this walkthrough, download the sample.
 We're using the `.NET Framework/Embed for your customers` directory.

 > [!IMPORTANT]
 > You can only embed Power BI content from a Government Community Cloud (GCC) with a Microsoft 365 SKU.
-Other national cloud customers can use [Microsoft 365 or Azure SKUs](embedded-capacity.md#which-sku-should-i-use).
+Other national/regional cloud customers can use [Microsoft 365 or Azure SKUs](embedded-capacity.md#which-sku-should-i-use).

 :::image type="content" source="media/embed-sample-for-customers-national-clouds/embed-sample-for-customers-026.png" alt-text="A screenshot that shows downloading the App Owns Data sample.":::